 If you're finding it challenging to navigate the housing market in Toronto, you're certainly not alone.
-As someone who has been closely monitoring this situation, I've observed the growing concerns echoed by individuals like CBS presenter Shannon Martin, who recently highlighted her own struggles in a news report.

 Join me as we delve into the top five contributing factors, shedding light on the complexities of Toronto's housing landscape and exploring potential solutions to address this pressing issue.